zahraghh/Two_Stage_SP/README.md

 4. "main_two_stage_SP.py" file to be compiled and run the two-stage stochastic programming optimization

 ## How to Start Coding Using this Repository?
 After the package is installed, we can use Two_Stage_SP-JOSS\tests\Test folder that contains the necessary help files ("Energy Components" folder, "editable_values.csv', "total_energy_demands.csv") to have our main.py code in it.
-We can first download the weather files and calculate the global titlted irradiance by writing a similar code in main.py:
+We can first download the weather files, calculate the global titlted irradiance, and quantify distributions of solar irradiance and wind speed by writing a similar code in main.py:
 ```
 import os
 import sys